 Are display ads worth it?

 Yes, if you optimize them correctly.
-Amazon has tweaked their advertising platform to fit the needs of sellers really well, and you can get a lot of value from just one campaign when shown to the right target audience.
+Amazon has tweaked its advertising platform to fit the needs of sellers well, and you can get a lot of value from just one campaign when shown to the right target audience.